ginestah/CrashPad/README.md

     }
   };

-  //In order to add photos to the photo table via nested_attributes on rails, the photos had to be packaged seperately and then added to the form data as an array //of objects.
-This function sets the formData with the previous state, and adds to the photos_attributes array a nested object with the key url, and a string value //which is the image just added.
+  //In order to add photos to the photo table via nested_attributes on rails, the photos had to be packaged seperately and then added to the form data as an array
+ //of objects.
+This function sets the formData with the previous state, and adds to the photos_attributes array a nested object with the key url, and a string
+ //value which is the image just added.

    function handleImage(e) {
     setFormData((prevState) => ({